 Cherish Sanitary Pad Cons:

-- Makes claims that can’t be true (reduce migraines, menstrual flow, etc.)
+- Makes claims that can’t be true (reduce migraines, menstrual flow, that the negative ion strip may reduce cramps, etc.)

-- Claims that Cherish Sanitary Napkins are 10x more absorbent than regular pads, but doesn’t seem to be the case.
+- Claims that Cherish Feminine Products are 10x more absorbent than regular pads, but doesn’t seem to be the case.

 - Some reports that they don’t work well (leaking, don’t stick to the underwear well)